Ehaxe/CFU_counter_project/README.md

 ##### How to run the program H5

 Install necessary packages
+Ensure the python version matches 3.9.7
 Launch the CFU_Counter_main.py file
-From the file menu select: open image to load an image from Processing menu, select Count colonies, to count detected colonies
+From the file menu select: open image to load an image from Processing menu, select Count colonies, to count detected colonies from Help menu, click ReadMe Online to be directed to the readme file in the github repository

 ###### Adjusting parameters for cell detection H6